kmhuff/crypto-hack/crypto-hack.md

 * Using a detailed, up-to-date map with landmarks to find your way through a dangerous location.
 * Using a character reference that your interlocutor trusts to convince them that you will keep your word.

-Circumstances can also be detrimental to a Task.
+Circumstances can also be detrimental to a task.
 2 detrimental circumstances may stack, or one circumstance can be overwhelmingly detrimental, exactly like beneficial circumstances.
 Detrimental circumstances are also limited to 2 ranks.

-Merely having the tools needed to perform a Task does not count as a beneficial circumstance for the Task.
+Merely having the tools needed to perform a task does not count as a beneficial circumstance for the task.
 In fact, lacking the tools necessary to perform a task would likely count as a detrimental circumstance.

 ## Time Tracking

 **Immediate Turns**: Last 6 seconds.
-Combat is tracked in Immediate Turns.
+Combat is tracked in immediate turns.

 **Short Turns**: Last 10 minutes.
-Site Exploration and Negotiation are tracked in Short Turns.
+Site Exploration and Negotiation are tracked in short turns.

 **Medium Turns**: Last 1 hour.
-Settlement Exploration and Mystery Solving are tracked in Medium Turns.
+Settlement Exploration and Mystery Solving are tracked in medium turns.

 **Long Turns**: Last 8 hours.
-Wilderness Exploration is tracked in Long Turns.
-Usually, two Long Turns are used for activity during the day and one is used for sleep.
+Wilderness Exploration is tracked in long turns.
+Usually, two long turns are used for activity during the day and one is used for sleep.

 **Downtime Turns**: Last 1 week.
-Downtime is tracked in Downtime Turns.
+Downtime is tracked in downtime turns.

 Time is tracked at a certain scale depending on what the party is doing at the time.
-If the party is fighting, time is tracked in Immediate Turns.
-If they are exploring a location, it is tracked in Short Turns.
+If the party is fighting, time is tracked in immediate turns.
+If they are exploring a location, it is tracked in short turns.

 During each turn, each PC may take a single action appropriate to the activity the party is performing at the moment.
 For example, if the party is exploring the wilderness, each PC may take a single Wilderness Exploration action every turn.
 These actions include things like "Navigate the Wilderness", "Forage", and "Explore a Point of Interest'.

 In addition to a single action at the current time scale, PCs may take any number of actions at a shorter time scale during a turn.
-For instance, the party Navigating the Wilderness (Long Turn) might engage in a Fight and rest to patch their wounds up afterwards (2 Short Turn actions).
-All that activity still takes one Long Turn.
+For instance, the party Navigating the Wilderness (long turn) might engage in a Fight and rest to patch their wounds up afterwards (2 short turn actions).
+All that activity still takes one long turn.

 If the party is partway through an action and an event forces them to take another of the same length, both the partially completed action and the forced action occur during the same turn.
-For instance, a party exploring a dungon might be Moving Carefully (Short Turn) for 1 room (of a maximum of 2) before they run into some monsters and start a Fight (Short Turn).
-Both the movement and the combat happen during the same Short Turn.
-However, if that party instead moved 2 rooms (the maximum for Moving Carefully) before running into the Fight, the movement would happen during one Short Turn and the combat would happen during the next.
+For instance, a party exploring a dungon might be Moving Carefully (short turn) for 1 room (of a maximum of 2) before they run into some monsters and start a Fight (short turn).
+Both the movement and the combat happen during the same short turn.
+However, if that party instead moved 2 rooms (the maximum for Moving Carefully) before running into the Fight, the movement would happen during one short turn and the combat would happen during the next.

 An action never takes less than a turn, even if the sub-activities that make it up might imply that it did.
 For example, a party Exploring a Point of Interest descends into a dungeon and only spends 1 hour there (6 short turns).
-The "Explore a Point of Interest" action still takes the full 8-hour Long Turn.
+The "Explore a Point of Interest" action still takes the full 8-hour long turn.

 On the other hand, if the sub-activities imply that the action took *more* time than its entire turn, the party must take the action again.
 If a party manages to explore a dungeon for more than 8 hours or fight for more than 10 minutes (both impressive feats), the action "spills over" into the next turn and the party members all automatically take it again.

 ## Damage

-Damage dealt to a PC is applied to one of that PC's Pools, depending on the source.
+Damage dealt to a PC is applied to one of that PC's pools, depending on the source.

-* A slashing or stabbing attack targets the Might Pool.
+* A slashing or stabbing attack targets the might pool.
-* A bashing or bruising attack targets the Agility Pool.
+* A bashing or bruising attack targets the agility pool.
-* Mental attacks or assaults on the senses (pepper spray, flashbangs) target the Insight Pool.
+* Mental attacks or assaults on the senses (pepper spray, flashbangs) target the insight pool.
-* Intimidation or fear effects, magical or mundane, target the Willpower Pool.
+* Intimidation or fear effects, magical or mundane, target the willpower pool.

-These aren't the only types of damage a PC might face, but they should give you a good idea of what the various Pools are for.
+These aren't the only types of damage a PC might face, but they should give you a good idea of what the various pools are for.

-When a Pool becomes entirely depleted, the PC loses the ability to attempt Tasks above level 0 from that Stat.
-A Might-depleted PC can barely drag themselves across the room, let alone lift something heavy, for instance.
+When a pool becomes entirely depleted, the PC loses the ability to attempt tasks above level 0 from that Stat.
+A might-depleted PC can barely drag themselves across the room, let alone lift something heavy, for instance.
 When all of a PC's pools are completely depleted, they die.

-When a Pool is depleted, any damage that the PC takes to that pool overflows into the next-most logical Pool.
+When a pool is depleted, any damage that the PC takes to that pool overflows into the next-most logical pool.
 Usually this means that physical attacks flow into the other physical pool and mental attacks flow into the other mental pool.
 This overflowing continues if there is more than one depleted pool.
-For example, a character with a depleted Might pool that takes a slashing attack (normally Might damage), would instead take the damage to Agility.
-If that character's Agility pool was also depleted, they would take the damage to Insight instead.
+For example, a character with a depleted might pool that takes a slashing attack (normally might damage), would instead take the damage to agility.
+If that character's agility pool was also depleted, they would take the damage to insight instead.

 ## Healing

 Points in a pool can be restored back to their normal maximum trough rest.
 Each time you rest, recover a number of points equal to a d6 + your recovery bonus.
-These points can be divided among your Pools however you wish.
+These points can be divided among your pools however you wish.
 A starting character's recovery bonus is 1 and it can be improved over time.
 For more about improving your recovery bonus, see [Advancement].

-The first rest you take each day takes one Immediate Turn.
-The next rest takes one Short Turn.
-The third rest of the day takes one Long Turn.
+The first rest you take each day takes one immediate turn.
+The next rest takes one short turn.
+The third rest of the day takes one long turn.
 This final rest is assumed to be your sleep for the day.

 A full day of rest restores 3d6 + 3 * your recovery bonus.

 ### Medicine and Magic Healing

-If a character has already rested twice, a healer may attempt to grant them additional rests as a task that takes a Short Turn.
+If a character has already rested twice, a healer may attempt to grant them additional rests as a task that takes a short turn.
 The first additional rest is a difficulty 3 task, the second difficulty 5, the third difficulty 7, and the fourth difficulty 9.
 No more than 4 additional rests may be granted this way.

 ## Universal Actions

-These actions can be performed by PCs at essentially any time and aren't limited to a particular context.
+These actions can be performed by PCs at any time and aren't limited to a particular context.
 They might take a fixed turn size or they might be able to be taken in multiple different turn sizes.

 ### Action: Aid